 The Indian traditional weddings Carry a lot of ceremonies and it is one of the most exciting and dreamlike occasions in anyone’s lifetime.
 And it is all the more exciting and gets a lot of emotional bonding when you are in some foreign location like UK (United Kingdom), London, Harrow.
 Because this is the time when your distant relatives from India visit you.
-Hindu traditions are one of the finest in the world and that very thing brings India to being a global nation.
-Indians who have settled abroad a century back have touched based in India for some or the other rituals.
-India is the place where there is faith and religion and even foreigners have started learning the importance of traditionalism and some have also started following Hindu dharma.
+Hindu traditions are one of the finest in the world and that very thing brings India to being a global nation (for example – Hindu weddings in the UK ).
+Indians who have settled abroad a century back have touched base in India for some of the other rituals.
+India is the place where there are faith and religion and even foreigners have started learning the importance of traditionalism and some have also started following Hindu dharma.

-It’s crucial to choose the suitable Indian wedding priest to conduct your wedding ceremony.
-The pandit can either make or break the wedding ceremony- it all rests in the hands of the pandit.
+It’s crucial to choose a suitable Indian wedding priest to conduct your wedding ceremony.
+The Hindu priest can either make or break the wedding ceremony- it all rests in the hands of the Hindu pandit for the wedding.
 But most people leave the task of selecting the wedding priest last.
 It shouldn’t be so.
-Therefore, it’s necessary that you have to start as early as possible so that you get the right pandit to follow your wedding ceremony.
+Therefore, it’s necessary that you have to start as early as possible so that you get the right wedding priest to follow your wedding ceremony.
 Qualified Hindu wedding priest like Ketul Joshi has years of training both in Hindu Vedas as well as scriptures.
-He makes sure that the wedding rites are performed successfully.
-He performs the wedding ceremony based on the rites inscribed on the Vedas and ensures that the ceremony progresses from one ritual to the next.
-Performing the rituals during the wedding ceremony is a time-consuming process.
+Hindu priest for wedding makes sure that the wedding rites are performed successfully.
+Ketul Joshi as an Indian wedding priest london performs the wedding ceremony based on the rites inscribed on the Vedas and ensures that the ceremony progresses from one ritual to the next.
+Performing rituals during the wedding ceremony is a time-consuming process.
 Therefore, when you choose a Hindu priest, you need to priorities experience more than anything.
 Our wedding priest Ketul Joshi has immense experience in conducting Hindu weddings.
-He is an experienced hand, who has managed many Indian Hindu weddings till date.
+Wedding priest Ketul Joshi is an experienced hand, who has managed many Hindu weddings to date.